rragnarsd/Jobsy/README.md

 ## 📱 About Jobsy

 **Jobsy** is a comprehensive job search and career management mobile application built with Flutter.
 It connects job seekers with employment opportunities while providing powerful tools for managing their professional profile and career development.
+<br/>(Full Stack Clone of **Alfred App** here in Iceland - www.alfred.is)

 ### 🎯 **Core Functionalities**